flawwan/CTF-Writeups/NSAHACK2018/Writeup-4096.md

 # Information Gathering Phase

-We are greated by a 64 bit binary executable file.
+We are greeted by a 64 bit binary executable file.

 ```bash
 $ file 4096